CalDigit Thunderbolt Station 3 Plus (TS3 Plus) full review

 This is the most ports we’ve seen on a comparable USB-C or Thunderbolt 3 dock.
 What no HDMI?
-See later for CalDIgit’s reasoning for DisplayPort over HDMI.
+See later for CalDigit’s reasoning for DisplayPort over HDMI.

-It can charge at up to 85W so is perfect for Apple’s 15in MacBook Pro, and ranks as our #1 best docking station for the MacBook Pro - creating an easy dock that you can connect your laptop to and from in seconds, and have a fully functioning desktop-like setup ready for action as soon as you arrive back at base.
+It can charge at up to 87W so is perfect for Apple’s 15in MacBook Pro, and ranks as our #1 best docking station for the MacBook Pro - creating an easy dock that you can connect your laptop to and from in seconds, and have a fully functioning desktop-like setup ready for action as soon as you arrive back at base.
 Indeed, why not buy two?
 One for home and one for the office.

 CalDigit TS3 Plus price

 The Thunderbolt Station 3 Plus dock costs £264.99 in the UK and $309.99 in the US, direct from Caldigit, and is also available from Amazon UK (£255 at the time of writing) and Amazon.com.
 To run dual displays you will need to add a further adapter, and CalDigit sells a DisplayPort 1.2 to HDMI 2.0 adapter for £24.99 or $19.99.
-USB-C to HDMI or DisplayPort are usually under £20/$20.
+A USB-C to HDMI or DisplayPort adapter is usually under £20/$20.

 MacBook Pro owners will be pleased that the TS3 Plus is available in either Silver or Space Gray.